 2- A pregnant woman tends to let off more carbon dioxide.

-While you are definitely at a greater risk of the dreaded mosquito bite, there are a few things you can do to limit the risk of bites.
+While you are definitely at a greater risk of the dreaded mosquito bite when expecting, there are a few things you can do to limit the risk of bites.
 Of course, nothing will completely prevent the mosquitoes from being attracted to you but you can at least lessen the chance of them finding you!

 Tip 1- Citronella candles